Azure/azure-docs-sdk-java/docs-ref-services/storage.md

 ## Create a new blob storage container

-Create a new blob storage container with anonymous read access to blob resources, container metadata, and the list of blobs in the container.
+Create a new blob storage container `myblobcontainer` with anonymous read access to blob resources, container metadata, and the list of blobs in the container.

 ```java
 import com.microsoft.azure.storage.blob.CloudBlobContainer;